MajBregar/OptifineRealTimePencilShader/README.md

 ### HIGH PRIO
 - fix aliasing on contours and artifacs from sky - check official zbuffer for the latter
-- rewrite blend functions for crosshatching
+- rewrite blend functions for crosshatching + make shading texture with no bands in middle or edge

 ### OPTIMIZATIONS
 - refactor all code - ESPECIALLY SHADOW MAP CODE